Cosmetic Dentistry Plano

 Am I a Good Candidate for Cosmetic Dentistry?

 While you might assume that everyone is eligible for cosmetic dentistry, that is simply (and unfortunately) not true.
-In most cases, individuals who have one or more cosmetic flaws in their smile will be eligible to receive cosmetic treatment; however, if a person’s oral and overall health are not in the best of shape, it may be necessary to hold off on any type of cosmetic procedure.
+In most cases, individuals who have one or more cosmetic flaws in their smile will be eligible to receive cosmetic treatment; however, if a person’s oral and overall health are not in the best shape, it may be necessary to hold off on any type of cosmetic procedure.
 If after an examination is complete our team recommends you for teeth whitening, veneers, or direct bonding, you’ll be well on your way to seeing a fully transformed smile in no time at all.

 Are There Cosmetic Dentistry Procedures That Are Suitable for Children or Teenagers?

 There are numerous reasons why a child or teenager may want to improve the appearance of their smile.
 Many young people want to enhance socialization, self-esteem, and confidence.
-Depending on their age and developmental stage of their smile, some cosmetic procedures may be suitable for specific problems.
-For instance, if your child or teen chipped their tooth playing sports, dental bonding could be a good solution to repair and reshape their tooth.
+Depending on the age and developmental stage of their smile, some cosmetic procedures may be suitable for specific problems.
+For instance, if your child or teen chipped their tooth while playing sports, dental bonding could be a good solution to repair and reshape their tooth.
 If your child has concerns regarding the appearance of their smile, schedule an appointment with us.
 This way, we can suggest the most appropriate action based on their age, oral condition, and desires.

 What Should I Expect at an Initial Consultation for a Smile Makeover?

-During this appointment, Dr. Antoon will perform a full assessment to determine the health of your smile and to put together a plan to help you achieve your smile goals.
-This is a good time to bring in inspiration photos to show us exactly what you have in mind.
+During this appointment, Dr. Antoon will perform a full assessment to determine the health of your smile and put together a plan to help you achieve your smile goals.
+This is a good time to bring in inspirational photos to show us exactly what you have in mind.
 This is the perfect opportunity to get on the same page about your goals and what you can expect your results to look like.
 During your consultation, we will discuss the timeline and the financial aspects of your treatment.

 What Causes the Discoloration of a Tooth?

 There are a variety of factors that can lead to tooth discoloration.
 As you age, the teeth can become more brittle, allowing for additional staining and yellowing.
 Some foods and beverages can stain the outer layers of your teeth.
 Some of the most common culprits out there are red sauces, red wine, tea, coffee, and chocolate.
 It’s also important to avoid using tobacco products.
-In addition to being harmful for your body, they cause yellowing and browning of the teeth.
+In addition to being harmful to your body, they cause yellowing and browning of the teeth.

 Why Is Cosmetic Dentistry So Popular?